-A flawless sound and a supreme build quality are the basic requirements for entry on our best gaming headsets for FPS shooters list.
+A flawless sound and a supreme build quality are the basic requirements for entry on our best budget gaming headphones for the FPS shooters list.
 Razer Nari Ultimate delivers much more than that.
 It is featuring Haptic Technology to immerse users deeper into the games.
-The vibrations and the surround sound from 7 speakers put gamers ears right at the center of the action.
+The vibrations and the surround sound from 7 speakers put gamers’ ears right at the center of the action.

 What we didn’t like: